-Providers may refer to Reimbursement Not Available - Outpatient Mental Health and Substance Abuse Services for noncovered outpatient mental health and substance abuse services.
+Reimbursement is not available for noncovered outpatient mental health and substance abuse services.

 Physician Services

 Physician and Physician Assistant Services

 Wisconsin Medicaid reimburses for professional services performed by Medicaid-certified physicians and physician assistants employed or under contract with an RHC.
 However, cost-based RHC reimbursement is allowed only for RHC physician and physician assistant services.
 Physicians who perform outpatient mental health, outpatient substance abuse services, psychotherapy, vision services, or who dispense drugs should refer to the following service areas: